Tung Oil — Properties, Sources, and the Adulteration Problem

 The Adulteration Problem

-Using Pure Tung Oil on Wood
+Where Pure Tung Oil Comes From

-Tung Oil for Skin-on-Frame Canoe Frames
+Tung Oil on Skin-on-Frame Frames

 Tung Oil and Oilskins